 I. AURA ORGANIZATION A. Mission B. Role and Responsibilities of the Member Representatives C. Role and Responsibilities of the Board of Directors D. Role and Responsibilities of the Management Councils II.
 ROLE, RESPONSIBILITIES, AND RELATIONSHIPS OF THE PRESIDENT OF AURA A. Role B. Specific Functions C. Administrative Reporting III.
 ROLE AND RESPONSIBILITIES OF THE CENTER […]

-I. EMPLOYMENT AND REASSIGNMENT This policy is in the final phases of review and approval, and will be updated shortly.
-II.
-TENURE A. Policy B. Procedures for Promotion to Tenure C. The Appeals Process for Denial of Tenure D. Tenure Appointments Coincident With Initial Employment E. Post Tenure Review F. Delay of Tenure/Scientist Appointment Procedures […]
+I. EMPLOYMENT AND REASSIGNMENT A. Policy B. Reassignment and Transfer II.
+TENURE A. Policy B. Procedures for Promotion to Tenure C. The Appeals Process for Denial of Tenure D. Tenure Appointments Coincident With Initial Employment E. Post Tenure Review F. Delay of Tenure/Scientist Appointment Procedures III.
+EMPLOYMENT AND APPOINTMENTS OF RESEARCH SCIENTIFIC STAFF A. Policy […]

 I. CORPORATE INVESTMENT GUIDELINES A. Policy B. Operating Funds C. Reserves D. Investment Instruments II.
 CORPORATE COMMITMENT AND SIGNATURE AUTHORITY A. Policy B. Procedures III.
 CERRO TOLOLO INTER-AMERICAN OBSERVATORY CORPORATE VEHICLE FLEET (CTIO CVF) A. Policy B. Procedure IV.
 AURA FUND RAISING POLICY A. General B. Procedures and Guidelines C. Coordination D. Oversight V. AURA […]